SrGrace/mcp-projects/README.md

     TAVILY_API_KEY=<your Tavily api key for web search>

-    or, use your own llm providers - its agnostic to the projects (few changes needs to be done)
+    or, use your own llm provider - its agnostic to the projects (few changes needs to be done though)
     ```
 4. Experiment with different projects and files
     - make sure to run the mcp servers first and then only